 Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

-If you're planning a trip to Athens, below are my recommendations for a 3 day Athens itinerary.
+If you're planning a trip to Athens, below are my recommendations for a 3 day Athens itinerary ideal for solo travellers.
 The reality is that Athens is so fabulous you could easily spend a week here.
-I hope this inspires you to travel to this fantastic Greek capital.
+I hope this Solo Travel Athens guide inspires you to travel to this fantastic Greek capital.

 * Before you book your Athens solo travel, check what paperwork or visas are required for Greece